 Natwest’s student insurance is underwritten by UK insurance Limited and is part of the Direct Line Group.

 The best feature of Natwest's student insurance is its high level of cover - perfect if you're taking expensive stuff to your student house.

 Cover4Insurance will protect the contents of your room from £4,000 to £8,000 against flood, fire and theft, including credit and debit cards up to £500, replacement locks and keys, and university property on loan.
 They also offer accidental damage, laptop, mobile phone, bicycle and musical instrument cover as optional extras.

 The best thing about Cover4Insurance is its super-low excess of £10, as well as protection against walk-in theft rather than just forced entry.

 Their website is, in our opinion, a bit out-dated, and can be hard to navigate.

 Specialist insurer E&L offers student contents insurance up to £8,000 against theft, vandalism, fire and water damage.
 Their standard policy includes missed exam and coursework reimbursement in case of injury, personal accident cover and fraudulent use of credit card cover up to £1,500.

-E&L have a 92% positive rating on Feefo (bear in mind this is for all their insurance products though, not just student contents).
+E&L have bene rated 4.5 out of 5 on Feefo (bear in mind this is for all their insurance products though, not just student contents).